10 BEST STREET FOOD SPOTS IN COPENHAGEN

 Torvehallerne is a set of food halls in the center of the city.
 Here you have the one hall functioning more as a general luxury grocery store, and the other provides different food options.
 Try the Confit De Canard sandwich from Ma Poule.
 It’s been voted as the best sandwich in town a few times.
 Also, on Saturdays, you find markets out the front, and here you have some additional street food options.

-Lastly, you have the Tivoli Food Hall in extension to the Tivoli Garden.
+Lastly, you have the Tivoli Food Hall as an extension to the Tivoli Garden.
 Inside the theme park, you mainly have a bunch of pricy Danish restaurants so the food hall has been a great addition to the food scene at the amusement park.
 Here you find a few easy, quick, and more affordable options.
 It is possible to visit the Tivoli Food Hall without visiting the Tivoli Gardens.
 If you are a park visitor, a guard will let you back inside.

 That was all for the best street food places around Copenhagen that you should swing by for some amazing food and a perfect time.
 Truly, they offer some of the best food in Copenhagen at the best price.